You've Been Logged Out

 9. Banker’s Cheque

 A bank is the issuer of these types of cheques.
 The bank issues these cheques on behalf of an account holder to make a remittance to another person in the same city.
-Here the specified amount is debited from the account of the customer, and then, the cheque is issued by the bank.
+Here the specified amount is debited from the bank account of the customer, and then, the cheque is issued by the bank.
 This is the reason banker’s cheques are called non-negotiable instruments as there is no room for banks to dishonour these cheques.
 They are valid for three months.
 They can be revalidated provided specific conditions are met.